 The Department of Budget provides budgetary planning and control to ensure the overall financial wellbeing of Westchester County government and the efficient use of county resources through cost containment.
 The department is responsible for the preparation, control and operation of the county operating budget, the water, sewer and refuse districts' budgets and the capital budget.

-County Executive Robert P. Astorino has proposed a $1.8 billion budget for 2016, with no tax hike.
-You may review each of the proposed budgets below:
+County Executive Robert P. Astorino's proposed $1.8 billion budget for 2016, with no tax hike, was approved by the Board of Legislature.
+You may review each of the adopted budgets below:

 Westchester County is on a calendar year budget.
 It is the only county in New York State with a AAA rating from two of the three rating services.
 The Westchester County Budget Office serves as staff to the County Executive and the County Board of Legislators on budget issues.
 The department prepares the annual operating budgets and capital budgets for the county and its four water districts, 11 sewer districts and one refuse disposal district, as well as for Westchester Community College.